 Supported sensory gardening

-In September, we launched the sensory garden in the outdoor courtyard on the south side of Maze Branch.
+In September, we launched the Community Sensory Garden in the outdoor courtyard on the south side of Maze Branch.
 In between stories and songs, we created a fairy garden and filled planters with edible kale, brightly colored peppers, and other plants and flowers selected for their texture, color, and scent.

 This season we’re adding raised beds, and signs identifying the plantings, including labels in braille.